Gary Brooker: Personal life

 In July 1968, Brooker married Françoise Riedo ("Franky"), a Swiss au pair, whom he met circa 1965.
 The couple had no children.

 Brooker was a supporter of the Countryside Alliance and played in concerts to raise funds for the organisation.
 On 14 June 2003, he was appointed a Member of the Order of the British Empire (MBE) in the 2003 Queen's Birthday Honours, in recognition of his charitable services.

-Brooker died from cancer at his home in Surrey on 19 February 2022, at the age of 76.
+Brooker died from cancer at his home in Guildford, Surrey on 19 February 2022, at the age of 76.

 A memorial concert was held at G Live in Guildford on 4 December 2023 with a number of top musician friends on stage (Paul Carrack, Mike Rutherford, Roger Taylor and Andy Fairweather Low amongst them) and others (Paul McCartney, Ringo Starr, Tom Jones, Nick Mason & Elton John) sending video tributes.
 Eric Clapton was unable to play but sent an opening message to the capacity crowd.
 The evening was professionally videoed in aid of The Royal Marsden Hospital and a Parkinson's charity.
 A DVD of the concert was released in August 2025.